tonishka/tp/docs/team/ckcherry23.md

 <br>

 * **Enhancements Implemented**:
-  * Implemented a new feature to `delete` specific fields of a contact [#81](https://github.com/AY2122S2-CS2103T-W12-4/tp/pull/81).
+  * Implemented a new feature to `delete` specific fields of a contact:
+  [#81](https://github.com/AY2122S2-CS2103T-W12-4/tp/pull/81).

   * Enhanced the `clear` command by asking for user confirmation.
-Created a new `ConfirmWindow` with reusability in mind for any future commands that require user confirmation.
+Created a new `ConfirmWindow` with reusability in mind for any future commands that require user confirmation:
   [#82](https://github.com/AY2122S2-CS2103T-W12-4/tp/pull/82).

   * Implemented storage functionality for the persons list and meetings list: